pedrominicz/pedrominicz.github.io/.done/embedding-a-logic-programming-language-in-haskell.hs.md

 `true` is trivially satisfied. `false` fails no matter what.
 And `solve` is just a convenience.

----

 Given the simplicity of our language, it is hard to come up with elaborate examples.
-We can, however, demonstrate what can be called the "essence" of logic programming.
+However, we have the "essence" of logic programming.

 ```
 λ> a = Atom "a"